What is a Customer Data Platform (CDP)?

 Learn how a customer data platform can collect, harmonise, and activate your data for unprecedented insight into your customers and campaigns.

 A customer data platform, or CDP, is technology that allows businesses to pull in customer data from any channel, system, or data stream to build a unified customer profile.
 These tools usually include a customer database and automation, as well as management resources for multichannel campaigns, real-time customer interactions, and connected data.
-A CDP combines all customer data in real -time for companies, allowing them to create personalised customer experiences.
+A CDP combines and unifies customer data in real-time for companies, allowing them to know their customers and create personalised customer experiences.

-In the 8th State of Marketingopens in a new window report, 78% of high performers used a CDP versus 58% of under performers.
+In the 9th State of Marketing report, 72% of marketers reported using a CDP along with other tools to fine-tune their outreach and measure success.
 In this article, we’ll explore customer data platforms' past, present, and future.
-Then, we'll discuss how this technology can power your customer relationship management (CRM) platform and other components of your tech stack to help you make magical real-time moments from your customer data.
+Then, we'll discuss how this technology can power customer relationship management (CRM) and other components of your tech stack to help you make magical real-time moments from your customer data.

 Customer Data Platform Guide: Table of Contents